 Due to the fact that a large portion of our reimbursement is provided by public health care organizations and private insurers, we expect that most of our accounts receivable will be collectible.

-For information regarding litigation exposure as well as ongoing and future tax audits, see note 9 included in this report.
+For information regarding litigation exposure as well as ongoing and future tax audits, see note 9 of the notes to the consolidated financial statements (unaudited) included in this report.

 Net cash provided by (used in) investing activities